ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 2 rqt_graph
 ^^^^^^^^^^^

-Throughout this tutorial, we will use rqt_graph to visualize the changing nodes and topics and the connections between them.
+Throughout this tutorial, we will use ``rqt_graph`` to visualize the changing nodes and topics, as well as the connections between them.

 The turtlesim tutorial tells you how to install rqt and all its plugins, including rqt_graph.